 I know the background stress has been apparent in my recent writings to some of you readers, but candor is a good thing.
 (I'm working out at the gym pretty hard, and prayerfully thinking, so rest easy.)
 My friend Heather has an interesting, relevant reflection today.

 I'm taking a long trip tomorrow, traveling to Austin to visit Austin Theological Seminary through the weekend, then next Thursday to Atlanta to visit Columbia Theological Seminary.
-After that it is going to be a continuous mach in Orange Grove as we entertain and direct up to 110 volunteers per week.
+After that it is going to be a continuous march in Orange Grove as we entertain and direct up to 110 volunteers per week.
 Amongst all that I have to deal with taxes and financial aid applications.

 "Financial aid applications?
 What do you mean?"